Occlusion Connections — The Center for Gneuromuscular Dentistry & Orthopedic Advancement

 Occlusion Connections™ believes in advancing dentist’s technical training and skills above and beyond their peers.

-Disclaimer: Occlusion Connections does not “certify” any GNM dentist.
-Each GNM dentist have different skills, understanding, abilities and knowledge even though they come to OC for learning.
-OC has 7 levels of occlusion/TMD and bite management courses and we have 3 levels of orthodontic courses.
-Addition K7 training with their team is highly encouraged.
-A course in “Scan Interpretation and Clinical Application” is recommended to all OC dentist who have use the K7 kineseograph in their dental practice.
-(Not all K7 dentist interpret the K7 date in the same way).
+Occlusion Connections does not “certify” any GNM dentist.
+Each GNM dentist has different skills, understanding, abilities and knowledge even though they come to OC for learning.
+OC has 9 levels of occlusion/TMD and bite management courses — plus Level 4B — and we have 3 levels of orthodontic courses.
+Additional K7 training with their team is highly encouraged.
+A course in “Scan Interpretation and Clinical Application” is recommended to all OC dentists who use the K7 kineseograph in their dental practice.
+(Not all K7 dentists interpret the K7 data in the same way).
 Each GNM dentist will take a series of courses they feel necessary for themselves.
-Not all GNM dentists take all 7 levels of OC’s occluson curriculum.
-Not all GNM dentist who come to OC take all our ortho courses.
+Not all GNM dentists take all 9 levels of OC’s occlusion curriculum.
+Not all GNM dentists who come to OC take all our ortho courses.
 So not all GNM dentists are the same.

 For those who are searching for technically skilled and able GNM clinicians it is important to recognize the more levels of OC training a dentist has taken, the more likely their knowledge, understanding and skill levels will be in GNM.